nilrelyt/Project/README.md

 # Project: Calculator
 ---
+A simple exercise to refresh our python knowledge
+---
-Language: Python | PySimpleGUi library
+Language: Python | tkinter
 Description: A simple calculator that can have up to 9 decimal places